Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 - The bus stop is located in the suburb of Lahn, a 10 minute lakeside walk south of the town centre.

-- The funicular to the salt mines operates from mid-April to mid-September 9:00 am – 6:00 pm, and 9:00 am – 4:30 pm mid-September to the end of October.
+Funicular and Salt Mine: The funicular to the salt mine operates from 9:00 am – 6:00 pm or 9:00 am – 4:30 pm, depending on the time of year.
 You can board it in the suburb of Lahn.

-- The salt mine opens at 9:30 am with the last tour beginning at 4:30 pm from mid-April to mid-September, and 3:00 pm mid-September to the end of October.
+- The salt mine opens at 9:30 am with the last tour beginning at 4:30 pm or 2:30 pm, depending on the time of year.

-- The tourist office is at 169 Seestrasse and can advise on hiking routes.
+Tourist Information: The tourist office is at Seestraße 99 and can advise on hiking routes.

 Tours to Hallstatt

 Here is a trusted site where you can book tours to Hallstatt from Salzburg or Vienna.

 For your convenience, here is a list of hotels in Hallstatt.
 Please consider booking your Hallstatt accommodations through the included link.
 It costs you nothing extra and helps support this website.
 Thank you!